Master of Speech-Language Pathology

 2 credits

-Examination of augmentative and alternative communication (AAC) systems to support those with communication disabilities including those with complex communication needs.
-Identification of appropriate interventions to support effective communication through evidence-based assessment using unaided communication, and low-, mid-, and high-tech AAC options to enhance linguistic, operational, social, and strategic competencies.
-Emphasis placed on culturally responsive practices and interprofessional collaboration to support AAC users, families, and communication partners in achieving effective and inclusive communication outcomes.
+Analyzes augmentative and alternative communication (AAC) systems for individuals with complex communication needs.
+Applies evidence-based assessments to select low-, mid-, and high-tech AAC tools that enhance linguistic, operational, social, and strategic skills.
+Integrates culturally responsive practices and interprofessional collaboration to support AAC users, families, and communication partners.

 2 credits

-Application of evidence-based practice (EBP) in an on-campus and related community settings to identify, prevent, assess, and treat speech, language, and swallowing disorders.
-Development of professional competencies, including critical thinking, clinical reasoning, cultural responsiveness, collaborative practice, counseling, and client-centered care.
-Integration of theoretical knowledge with practical skills; demonstration of proficiency in culturally responsive care, clinical documentation, and interprofessional communication.
-Fostering clinical decision-making pathways and ethical practice to address diverse client needs in real-world clinical environments.
+Applies evidence-based practice in campus and community settings to identify, assess, and treat speech, language, and swallowing disorders.
+Develops critical thinking, clinical reasoning, cultural responsiveness, counseling, and collaborative skills.
+Integrates theory with practice through documentation, interprofessional communication, and ethical decision-making to meet diverse client needs.

 3 credits

 Explanation of anatomic, physiologic, and neurologic bases for voice production and respiration; etiological characteristics and classification of voice disorders.
 In-depth perceptual/behavioral, acoustic, and instrumental analysis of voice disorders, including formulating prevention and treatment plans.
-Evaluation and implementation of various evidence-based assessment, treatment, and management options for voice and upper airway disorders in children and adults.
+Evaluation and implementation of evidence-based assessment, treatment, and management options for voice and upper airway disorders.

 3 credits